ThomHarding/product-launch/README.md

 * but most of all
 * be kind

-> Who are you quoting
+> quotes, you say?

+- Abraham Lincoln

 [I'm scientist](./README.md#words-to-live-by)